The United States Congress has for many years tried and failed to make meaningful progress on securing federal government systems.

 The US government - to its credit - is wholly transparent about this failure.
 Numerous public audits - and a 2019 Senate subcommittee investigation - speak of unmet goals and a lack of accountability for managing cyber risks in US government agencies.

 Now the Cyberspace Solarium Commission (CSC) - a 12-month, bipartisan study of US cybersecurity policy - asks lawmakers to shore up and expand on the US$17 billion a year spent each year on cybersecurity across the civilian government.
-Of the CSC’s numerous recommendations, a recurring theme is the need for more funding and authorities for the Critical Infrastructure Security Agency (CISA) to do more of the heavy lifting.
+Of the CSC’s numerous recommendations, a recurring theme is the need for more funding and authorities for the Cybersecurity and Infrastructure Security Agency (CISA) to do more of the heavy lifting.

 Mark Montgomery, executive director of the Cyberspace Solarium Commission told Risky.Biz that were it not for the opportunity the imminent NDAA bill provides to pursue DoD reforms, strengthening CISA would be the first of the 84 recommendations he’d pursue.